-It takes the same time, effort and energy to hire mediocre staff as it does to recruit amazing people, so why not consider these tips to help you find and attract the best people to your organisation.
+It takes the same time, effort, and energy to hire mediocre staff as it does to recruit amazing people, so why not consider these tips to help you find and attract the best people to your organization.

 It all starts with you:

 As the hiring manager, it always helps to start planning and thinking about the kind of person you need for your business and the role you want them to do.
 If you have established this in your mind then you can be better prepared to relay the message to colleagues, HR, and your recruitment partners.
 This doesn’t mean you should show no flexibility during the hiring process it just helps to begin planning and creates a starting block.
 In fact, the best opportunities are created by companies that are willing and able to build a role around an amazing candidate.
 So adaptability is key but you need to start with a core idea or planned vision.

 Alternatively, if you come across talent even when you aren’t hiring then this will enable you to build a world-class team.
 If you have the luxury of being able to do so never turn down a meeting or chance to somehow create an opportunity for a superstar in your team.
 The best hires are often unplanned and speculative and good people will always add value to your team vision.
 Think about why you love working

 Think about what makes your company great: